 While it’s healthy to stay active and exercise regularly, injuries do happen and sometimes it can be difficult to know exactly what you tweaked and the best approach for treatment and recovery.
-Dr. Martha Pyron, Director of Primary Care Sports Medicine at UT Health Austin’s Musculoskeletal Institute discusses the most common sports injuries she tends to see and how to treat and avoid them in the future.
+UT Health Austin’s Sports Injury specialists discuss the most common sports injuries she tends to see and how to treat and avoid them in the future.

 Sprains are injuries to ligaments, which are the bands that connect your bones within a joint.